BlackToppStudios/Jagati/README.md

    - Libraries_Static - How to set static linking
    - LocationVars - How to get at of directory variables.
    - Mezz_PackageDirectory - How the Jagati interacts with environment variables
+   - Exceptions - Generation of many types of exceptions

 ### Failing Cases